temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Build the Worker

-In order to execute the code we've defined so far, we'll need to create a [Worker Process](https://docs.temporal.io/workers#worker-process).
+In order to execute the code defined so far, you'll need to create a [Worker Process](https://docs.temporal.io/workers#worker-process).

 Create a `worker` folder, and create the `main.go` file for the [Worker program](https://docs.temporal.io/workers#worker-program).